 Thoughts keep you up at night and wake you in the morning.
 They take over your mind when driving (how often have you got somewhere without remembering the journey?) and distract you from life.

-Being able to still the mind may take time and effort, but in doing so, you ignite your inner-power as an Empath!
+Being able to still the mind may take time and effort but, in doing so, you ignite your inner-power as an Empath!
+And one of the best ways to do this is through meditation.

 By meditating, it does not mean you will never have thoughts again.
-You simply gain control over the thoughts you chose to indulge.
-This ultimately prevents those thoughts which create painful emotions.
-Which is especially beneficial to the Empath, who soaks up other people’s thoughts and emotions like a sponge.
+You simply gain greater control over those you chose to focus on.
+This ultimately prevents us getting lost in the type of thoughts that trigger painful emotions.
+Which is especially beneficial to the Empath, who soak up the thoughts and emotions of others like a sponge, and also have their own to deal with.

 There are many types of meditation to try, and they don’t all involve sitting on the floor in the lotus position.
-There is a type to suit the person: chanting, breath-work, visualisation, trance, etc.
+There is a type to suit each Empath: chanting, breath-work, visualisation, trance, etc.

 You don’t have to stay in doors either.
 You can do a walking meditation where you externalise your awareness and focus on everything around you. e.g.: your feet on the grass as you walk or the trees and clouds in the sky above you.

-When practised with awareness, yoga is a moving meditation which unites body, mind and spirit and is a good option for those who do not like to sit still.
+When practised with awareness, yoga is a moving meditation that unites body, mind and spirit and is a good option for those who do not like to sit still.

 Unlike in relaxation, you don’t want to fall asleep in meditation.
-This is the time to control a busy mind; if you fall asleep, you lose that opportunity.
+This is the time to quieten a busy mind through your own intention; if you fall asleep, you lose that opportunity.

 A regular meditation practise is essential if you want to reap the full benefits because, as with anything in life, good things don’t happen overnight.
-Great things take time to develop.
+The more we practice the calmer our thoughts and emotions become.

 What Does Melatonin Do?